zlanderous/mu-editor.github.io/en/howto/install_windows.md

 Since most of our users will be using Mu on Windows in an educational setting we've made it extraordinarily easy to install Mu on Windows.
 We've checked Mu works on Windows 7 (32bit) and Windows 10 (64bit) - so it should work on all the versions of Windows in between.
+We assume you have an up-to-date system (i.e. ensure you have installed all updates).

 First, follow the
 [advice on Microsoft's website](https://support.microsoft.com/en-us/help/15056/windows-7-32-64-bit-faq) to work out if you're using 32 or 64 bit Windows.